spotify/scio/site/src/main/paradox/FAQ.md

 #### What's the relationship between Scio and Apache Beam?

 Scio is a Scala API built on top of [Apache Beam](https://beam.apache.org/)'s Java SDK.
-Scio aims to offer a concise, idiomatic Scala API for a subset of Beam's features, plus extras we find useful, like REPL, type safe BigQuery, and IO taps.
+Scio offers a concise, idiomatic Scala API for a subset of Beam's features, plus extras we find useful, like REPL, type safe BigQuery, and IO taps.

 #### What's the relationship between Scio and Google Cloud Dataflow?